freedomofpress/securedrop/docs/network_firewall.rst

 disabling the DHCP server and assigning a static IP address to the Admin Workstation instead.

-Disable DHCP Server On the Firewall
+Disable DHCP Server on the Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To disable DHCP, navigate to **Services ▸ DHCP Server** in the pfSense